 The surname Cerrato was first found in Florence (Italian: Firenze), where the Cerretani family moved in the 12th century and immediately ascribed themselves to the Ghibelline faction.
 They remained faithful to the Ghibellines until 1262, when Iacopo d'Aldobrando Cerretani officially began supporting the Guelphs.

-Important Dates for the Cerrato family
+Early History of the Cerrato family

 This web page shows only a small excerpt of our Cerrato research.
 More information is included under the topic Early Cerrato History in all our PDF Extended History products and printed products wherever possible.